yorek/apache-drill-azure-blob/README.md

 A simple way to run Apache Drill (embedded mode) against Azure Blob store.

 > NOTE: Apache Drill is installed in the "embedded" mode.
 This is recommeneded only for testing purposes.
-If you need a scalable solution you should install Apache Drill in "distributed" mode. https://drill.apache.org/docs/install-drill-introduction/
+If you need a scalable solution you should install Apache Drill in "distributed" mode. https://drill.apache.org/docs/install-drill-introduction/.
+Here you can find a repo dedicated to run Apache Drill in Distributed mode on containers

 **Detailed Articles**